danny-avila/LibreChat/docs/install/configuration/custom_config.md

 #### **greeting**

-!!! tip "modelSpecs / list / {list_item} / preset / greeting"
+!!! tip "modelSpecs / list / {spec_item} / preset / greeting"

     > A predefined message that is visible in the UI before a new chat is started.